Prevention of HPV-Associated Anogenital Cancers Using HIV Protease Inhibitors

 The team conducted experiments using mouse models of SCCA as tools to define the effects, dosing, and timing of treatment for protease inhibitors to prevent anogenital cancers.
 The researchers specifically used saquinavir (SQV), a protease inhibitor medication used to treat HIV.
 The findings suggest that topical SQV decreases histological progression of anal disease in HPV transgenic mice regardless of DMBA (topical carcinogen) treatment without leading to local side effects or significant systemic absorption.

-The research team performed a phase 1 clinical trial of protease inhibitors in patients living with HIV with high-grade anal intraepithelial neoplasia to establish safety and provide preliminary data on protease inhibitor efficacy.
+The research team performed a Phase 1 clinical trial of protease inhibitors in patients living with HIV with high-grade anal intraepithelial neoplasia to establish safety and provide preliminary data on protease inhibitor efficacy.
 Four patients successfully completed the clinical trial with no side effects and no systemic absorption of the drug.
 The UW Carbone Cancer Center will continue to support this clinical trial until completion.

 research icon: microscope and stethoscope